carlinmack/afp/src/hugo/content/entries/Tree_Decomposition.md

     "topics": [
         "Mathematics-Graph theory"
     ],
     "abstract": "\nWe formalize tree decompositions and tree width in Isabelle/HOL,\nproving that trees have treewidth 1.
 We also show that every edge of\na tree decomposition is a separation of the underlying graph.
-As an\napplication of this theorem we prove that complete graphs of size n\nhave treewidth n-1."
+As an\napplication of this theorem we prove that complete graphs of size n\nhave treewidth n-1.", "licence": "BSD"
 }